Phone-GWP-group

 Can your packaging be replaced with paper-based alternatives?

-In fact, even before the plastic packaging tax was announced, many businesses (driven by consumer demand and the exposure of plastic pollution by documentaries such as Blue Planet) were already switching to paper based packaging.
+In fact, even before the Plastic Packaging Tax was announced, many businesses (driven by consumer demand and the exposure of plastic pollution by documentaries such as Blue Planet) were already switching to paper-based packaging.

 switch to paper based packaging